CNIC-Proteomics/PTM-Analyzer/MODULES.md

 ### 1. MergeiSanxotPDM
-This Python script merges the iSanXoT report of protein2proteinall with the PDM table.
+This Python script merges the iSanXoT report of protein2proteinall with the PDMTable at PGM level.